AlibabaCloudDocs/xtrace/intl.en-US/API Reference/GetTagVal.md

 # GetTagVal

-Queries the tag values that correspond to a tag key in traced data.
+Queries the tag values that correspond to a tag key.

 ## Debugging